How to Improve Type 2 Diabetes Naturally (What’s Working for Us)

 Start small.
 Start today.
 Pick one meal to change.
 Add one walk a day.
 Consider tracking your blood sugar and energy levels.
 And if you need support, come visit again, I share everything we're learning.

 Because healing doesn’t always come in a pill.
-Usually, it comes in a walk after dinner, a plate full of color, or a moment of stillness.
+More often, it shows up in a walk after dinner, in a plate alive with color, or in a quiet moment of stillness—the simple things that give the body a chance to remember what wellness feels like.